Skip to content

 Console printing data

-We didn't write any Redpanda specific code and could use Kafka client libraries without issues.
+We didn't write any Redpanda-specific code and could use Kafka client libraries without issues.

 Thank you for reading.
 Maybe you are already using Redpanda?
 I'd love to hear about your experiences with Redpanda in the comments.